Types of surgery for invasive bladder cancer

 As well as removing the bladder, the surgeon removes the surrounding lymph nodes.
-In men, the surgeon will also take out the prostate gland.
+In men, the surgeon also takes out the prostate gland.
 In women, the surgeon removes the tube that takes urine from the bladder to the outside of the body (the urethra).
-The surgeon may want to remove the womb and ovaries as well.
+The surgeon may need to remove the womb and ovaries as well.

 When your bladder is removed, you need another way of collecting your urine.
 There are several different ways of doing this.
 The most common is to have a urostomy.
 This means having a bag outside your body to collect your urine.

-Instead, some surgeons can use part of the bowel to make an internal pouch to hold your urine (a continent urinary diversion).
-Or your surgeon may make an artificial bladder for you (bladder reconstruction).
-Rarely, they may be able to make the back passage (the rectum) into a pouch where the urine is collected.
+Instead, some surgeons can use part of the bowel to make an internal pouch to hold your urine (called a continent urinary diversion).
+Or your surgeon may make an artificial bladder for you (a bladder reconstruction).
+Rarely, the surgeon may be able to make the back passage (the rectum) into a pouch where the urine is collected.
 After this operation, you pass urine out with the stools from your back passage.
 These operations are not suitable for everyone.

-Look in the living with bladder cancer section for more information about life after surgery.
+Look in the living with bladder cancer section for information about life after surgery.

 You can view and print the quick guides for all the pages in the Treating bladder cancer section.